 These benefits may significantly improve an ADHD patient’s quality of life.
 If you’re interested in CBD for ADHD, be sure to source a high-quality product and consult a doctor if you have any questions or concerns.

-To speak to one of our medical specialists about using CBD oil for ADHD, please click here.
+To speak to one of our experienced doctors about using CBD oil for ADHD, please click here.

 Disclaimer – medicinal cannabis and CBD oil are unapproved medicines in NZ which means that there is no conclusive evidence for their effect, apart from Sativex.
 Many doctors do not routinely prescribe cannabis medicines.
 The above article was written for general educational purposes and does not intend to suggest that medicinal cannabis can be used to treat any health condition.
 Please consult with your healthcare provider.